Kromamak/ahk_v1_scripts/autoclicker/autoclicker.md

 In autohotkey_set_timer.ahk i wanted to make a simple autoclicker.

 ```
-target CPS: 100
+Target CPS: 100
-contraints: no high-resolution timers or dll calls
+Contraints: no high-resolution timers or dll calls
 ```
 to test ahk speeds and to simpler.